 The secret to perfect Caramel Corn

-There are two secrets that make this the BEST Caramel Popcorn – baking soda, and baking.
+There are two secrets that make this the BEST Caramel Popcorn recipe – baking soda, and baking.

 Baking soda in Caramel Popcorn

 Just before the caramel sauce is ready to be poured onto the popcorn, baking soda is added.
-This causes the caramel to get bubbly and foamy, filling it with air and making it easier to coat all of the popcorn.
+This causes the caramel to get bubbly and foamy, filling it with air and making it easier to coat all of the popped corn.

 Once the caramel has cooled on the popcorn, the air bubbles inside the caramel create a softer texture.
 The softer texture means you won’t be biting into hard caramel.
 Rather, the caramel is chewy and perfectly crispy and crunchy.